ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 In order to upload the access token to RS, C can send a POST request to the /authz-info endpoint at RS.
 This is detailed in {{c-rs}} and {{rs-c}}, and shown by the example in {{example-without-optimization}}.

 Alternatively, C can upload the access token while executing the EDHOC protocol, by transporting the access token in an EAD field of an EDHOC message sent to RS.
-This is further discussed in {{edhoc-exec}}, and shown by the example in {{example-with-optimization}}.
+This is further discussed in {{AT-in-EAD}} and {{edhoc-exec}}, and shown by the example in {{example-with-optimization}}.

 In either case, C and RS run the EDHOC protocol by exchanging POST requests and related responses to a dedicated EDHOC resource at RS (see {{edhoc-exec}}).
 Once completed the EDHOC session, C and RS have agreed on a common secret key PRK\_out (see {{Section 4.1.3 of I-D.ietf-lake-edhoc}}), from which they establish an OSCORE Security Context (see {{edhoc-exec}}).
 After that, C and RS use the established OSCORE Security Context to protect their communications when accessing protected resources at RS, as per the access rights specified in the access token (see {{access-rights-verif}}).

 C and RS are mutually authenticated once they have successfully completed the EDHOC protocol.
-RS gets key confirmation by C of PRK\_out at the end of the successful EDHOC execution.
+RS gets key confirmation by C of PRK\_out at the end of the successful EDHOC session.
 Conversely, C get key confirmation by RS of PRK\_out either when receiving and successfully verifying the optional EDHOC message\_4 from RS, or when successfully verifying a response from RS protected with the generated OSCORE Security Context.

 ## C-to-RS: POST to /authz-info endpoint # {#c-rs}